A pdf version of this policy can be found here

 2.1 Duties and qualifications

-Guideline: The library should be managed by a qualified librarian and additional staff may consist of librarians, library technicians and assistants.
-Full details of the duties and qualifications required by personnel undertaking librarian, library technician and library assistant positions are available from ALIA.
-Appropriate salaries for these positions should be determined using the ALIA salary scales as a minimum.
+Guideline: The library should be managed by a qualified information professional and additional staff may consist of librarians, library technicians and assistants.
+Full details of the duties and qualifications required by personnel undertaking librarian, library technician and library assistant positions are available from ALIA, together with skill audits and competency checklists relating to special library roles.
+Position descriptions need to consider emerging needs and skills, this could include specialists in data visualisation, with expertise in IT and graphic design.

 The library manager should be responsible for the employment of library staff as required in consultation with management and human resources personnel.